-Local welfare assistance is an emergency financial payment and has replaced Community Care Grants and Crisis Loans from 1 April 2013.
+Local welfare assistance is a discretionary support scheme.
 The fund is there to help people to try to maintain an independent life or for those facing an immediate financial crisis.

 As well as helping you to cope in the short term, the local welfare assistance team can also help with debt advice, budgeting and improving chances of finding a job.
 Your financial award may be dependent on you attending a session to help in these areas.

 The local welfare assistance fund is small and limited and each case is considered on its own merits.
-When the money runs out for the year, no more payments can be made.
-That is why the council has to look at applications carefully to make sure that the money is going to people who need it the most.
+The council has to look at applications carefully to make sure that the money is going to people who need it the most.

 Discretionary housing payments and discretionary council tax discount

-You can also ask for help with a rent deposit and/or rent in advance, a shortfall in your rent or help with your council tax.
-Discretionary housing payments can be given to help with your housing costs if you are already in receipt of housing benefit/universal credit (housing costs element) or you will be, once you move into your new property.
-For help with a rent deposit and/or rent in advance or if you have a shortfall in your rent not met by housing benefit/universal credit (housing costs element), fill in the discretionary housing payment application form or contact the benefits service call centre on (020) 8825 7000 for a form.
+You can also ask for help with a rent deposit and/or rent in advance, moving costs, or help with your council tax.
+Discretionary housing payments can help with a rent shortfall and or arrears of rent if you are already in receipt of housing benefit/universal credit (housing costs element).
+For help with the above please apply for a discretionary award.